fusiondirectory/fusiondirectory-integrator/README.md

 Choose the plan that's right for you.
 Our subscriptions are flexible and scalable according to your needs

 The subscription period is one year from the date of purchase and gives you access to the extensive infrastructure of enterprise-class software and services.

-## IRC Etiquette

-* If we don't answer right away then just hang out in the channel.
-Someone will eventually write back to you as it just means we are away from keyboard, working on something else, or in a different timezone than you.

-* You should treat IRC as what it is: asynchronous chat.
-Sure the messages can be instant but in most channels people are in different time zones.
-At times chat replies can be in excess of 24hrs.

 ### Best practice badge